What is the audit requirement for benefit plans?

 Let’s Be Clear: Even Small Plans Require an Audit if They Do Not Meet the Exemption Requirements

-Technically, even small plans (plans with less than 100 participants) must have an audit.
+Technically, even small plans (plans with less than 100 participants with account balances) must have an audit.
 However, under 29 CFR2520.104-46, the DOL grants a waiver exempting small plans from an audit provided the Plan meets certain conditions.
 Most small plans are designed to meet these requirements to be exempt from the audit requirement but you need to make sure your plans meet these three conditions below.

 - At least 95 percent of plan assets are “qualifying plan assets” as of the end of the preceding plan year, or any person who handles assets of the plan that do not constitute qualifying plan assets is bonded in accordance with the requirements of ERISA.
 The amount of the bond shall not be less than the value of such non-qualifying assets